Is an advance reservation required?

 Education programs for schools are currently virtual and can be found on our Virtual Field Trips page.
 Live shows and demonstrations at the California Science Center are temporarily on hold.
 Our online Stuck at Home Science program contains a library of activities and demonstrations, available for free, with activity sheets in English and Spanish.

 Is the IMAX Theater open?

-- The IMAX theater has a reduced capacity to allow for safe physical distancing.
-Since capacity is limited, we strongly recommend you make your reservations online or by phone in advance with a small service fee.
+Yes!
+Immerse yourself in different worlds on our seven-story high movie screen.
+Please note that we strongly recommend you make your reservations online or by phone in advance with a small service fee.